qrti/funcList/README.md

     additional simple C- and new Python-Filter added to documentation

 # How to run locally
-- `npm run compile`
-to start the compiler in watch mode
 - open this folder in vsCode and press `F5`